aws/aws-cdk-rfcs/text/0006-monolothic-packaging.md

 To that end, we should:

 - Add a size limit per module which will fail build.
-- Support publishing pubic artifacts to S3 during release (see [mini-RFC](https://github.com/aws/aws-cdk-rfcs/issues/39#issuecomment-593092612)).
+- Support publishing public artifacts to S3 during release (see [mini-RFC](https://github.com/aws/aws-cdk-rfcs/issues/39#issuecomment-593092612)).
 - Devise better guidelines as to what goes into the framework and what doesn't.
   Generally, we should mostly accomodate L2s and avoid L3s to reduce the chance